Get Active! 7 Foreign Language Activities That Keep Students on Their Toes

 - Cardboard to make menus

-Tell your students that they’re going to open a restaurant featuring local dishes.
-As a group, each keeping their role in mind, they make a short menu with appetizers, main dishes, desserts and drinks native to the target language, with prices.
+Their task is to open a restaurant featuring local dishes.
+As a group, each keeping their role in mind, they’ll make a short menu with appetizers, main dishes, desserts and drinks native to the target language, with prices.

-Once the menu is prepared, each group practice having customers.
-Here, tasks will be:
+Once the menu is prepared, each group will practice what they will say to customers.
+Here, tasks can include:

 - Welcoming and seating the client (Host/Customer)